JustinBeckwith/linkinator/README.md

 You can use this as a library, or as a CLI.
 Let's see the CLI!

 ```
-$ linkinator LOCATION [ --arguments ]
+$ linkinator LOCATIONS [ --arguments ]

   Positional arguments

-    LOCATION
+    LOCATIONS
       Required.
-Either the URL or the path on disk to check for broken links.
+Either the URLs or the paths on disk to check for broken links.
+      Supports multiple paths, and globs.

   Flags